 Property taxes are based on the Fair Market Value of your property.
 Any new construction, improvements or modifications issued a permit by the Cabot Board of Listers will be inspected and receive an assessed value based on the work completed as of April 1.
 Please click here to read about assessment appeals.

 Property taxes bills are typically mailed in mid July and are due in November for that calendar year.
+This year, 2020, taxes will be mailed around September 3, 2020 and the payments will be split in half with the first payment due October 29, 2020 and the last payment due January 14, 2021.
+Payment should be paid in full by January 14, 2021 to avoid penalty and interest.
 Payments can be made by cash, check or money order and can be mailed to PO Box 36, Cabot, Vermont 05647 – please do not send cash in the mail.

 Homestead Declarations and Property Tax Adjustments

 Homeowners may also apply to receive a Property Tax Adjustment through the Tax Department.
-The adjustment is calculate from the assessed housesite value of your property as of April 1 and your income from the pervious year.
-Generally, household incomes of $97,000 or more do not receive an adjustment.
-Maximum property tax adjustment for 2012 was $8,000.
+The adjustment is calculate from the assessed house site value of your property as of April 1 and your income from the previous year.

 An estate may file a Homestead Declaration on behalf of a deceased homeowner if the property was the decedent’s homestead at the time of death and, from the date of death through the next April 1, the property is held by the estate of the decedent and not rented.